Chalakkudikkaran Changathi

 Chalakkudikkaran Changathi is a 2018 Indian Malayalam-language drama film directed by Vinayan and written by Ummer Muhammed from a story by Vinayan.
 It stars Senthil Krishna, Honey Rose, Dharmajan Bolgatty, and Salim Kumar.
 The film was inspired by the life story of Kalabhavan Mani.
+Even after the death of Kalabhavan Mani, a CBI investigation probing his suspected murder questioned this film director as there were no proof for someone adding pesticides to the alcohol drunk by Mani before his death.
+This film's director was in real life the director portrayed as Hari in this film.

 Plot

-The film is about the rise and fall of Rajamani, an autorickshaw driver from Chalakudy who made it big in Malayalam and Tamil cinema before he fell prey to his vices.